 The Board of Directors of the Company is duly constituted with proper balance of Executive Directors, Non-Executive Directors and Independent Directors.
-There were no changes in the composition of the Board of Directors of the Company during the Audit Period except reappointment of directors retiring by rotation.
-Following non-executive directors were subject to retirement by rotation:
+There were no changes in the composition of the Board of Directors of the Company during the Audit Period.